24 Things to Do in Dallas—The Ultimate Guide

 6. Dallas World Aquarium

-This walk-through rainforest and aquarium is a hit with families for its mix of sloths, toucans, manatees, sharks, and jellyfish, all under one roof.
+Families love this walk-through rainforest and aquarium because it has sloths, toucans, manatees, sharks, and jellyfish all in one place.

-The multi-level layout makes it feel like an urban jungle, packed with surprises around every corner.
+The multi-level design makes it feel like a city jungle, with surprises around every corner.

 • Hours: Open daily, 8:30 AM to 5 PM